KyleAMathews/blog/src/pages/2023-03-14---a-social-protocols-os/index.md

 Or is this too cyperpunk-ish and cold and unworkable?

-My main question now Is if there a there here.
+My main question now is if there's a there there.
 This is a complex space with a lot of history.
 If you’re interested or have thoughts — please reach out, I’d love to chat.
 Also a concrete use case or two would be idle for tinkering with the idea e.g. you’d like a Discord bot to coordinate your group doing something.

 _Thanks to Shannon Soper, Kerry Soper, Sam Bhagwat, and Venkatesh Rao for reading drafts of this post_